Coding-Club-IISER-Berhampur/coding-club-iiserbpr-website/README.md

-## COding and Robotics Club of IISER Berhampur Webpage Development
+## Coding and Robotics Club of IISER Berhampur Webpage Development

 ### Roadmap: